What Happens When Stock Markets Are Oversold? (Historical Analysis)

 Of, course, there is no rule without exceptions.
 There are no certainties in the stock market, but as a general rule, we would say this hypothesis is somewhat true.

-What does oversold mean?
+What does oversold stock mean?

-Oversold means that the market has dropped much in a defined period of time.
 For example, if you are looking at a time frame in trading of ten days, you need to define how much it should fall during this period to label it as “oversold”.

 Let’s make an example of how you can formulate a hypothesis of what is oversold and which oscillating indicator to use: